aditya-jaishankar/self-education-plan/readme.md

-# Machine Learning and Artificial Intelligence
+# Aritifical Intelligence with a Machine Learning Focus
 This repository collects all resoures and material that I am using towards learning Machine Learning and Artificial Intelligence.
 The materials are divided into two sections: **Resources**, and **My Codes and Solutions**.

 ## Resources